-Topic Minimum standard Installers should also refer to the boiler manufacturer's installation instructions for appropriate treatment products and special requirements for individual boiler models.
+Table 2: Recommended minimum standards for efficiency, system circulation, howater storage, system preparation and commissioning for gas-fired wet centralheating systems Торіс Minimum standard Installers should also refer to the boiler manufacturer's installation instructions for appropriate treatment products and special requirements for individual boiler models.
 Where the mains total water hardness exceeds 200 parts per million, provision should be made to treat the feed water to water heaters and the hot water circuit of combination boilers to reduce the rate of accumulation of limescale.

 For solar thermal systems, see Section 12.
-Commiss- ioning On completion of the installation of a boiler or hot water storage system and associated equipment such as pipework, pumps and controls, the equipment should be commissioned in accordance with the manufacturer's instructions and BS 7593: 2019.
-The manufacturers instructions will be specific to the particular boiler or hot water storage system.
+Commissio On completion of the installation of a boiler or hot water s l Commissio On completion of the installation of a boiler or hot water storage system and l ning associated equipment such as pipework, pumps and controls, the equipment should be commissioned in accordance with the manufacturer's instructions and BS 7593: 2019.
+The manufacturer's instructions will be specific to the particular boiler or hot water storage system.
+The 'Benchmark Commissioning Checklist' can be used to show that commissioning has been carried out satisfactorily for the heating and hot water system and its heat generation source.

 The installer should explain fully to the user how to operate the system in an energy efficient manner, and leave behind any user manuals provided by manufacturers.

-Table 3: Recommended minimum standards for control of gas-fired wet central heating systems 1 Control type New systems Boiler interlock System controls should be provided so that when there is no demand for space heating or hot water, the boiler and pump are switched off.
-Systems to have a sufficient flow of water to avoid short-cycling Zoning Dwellings with a total floor area > 150 m 2 should have at least two space heating zones, each with an independently controlled heating circuit 2 .
-Dwellings with a total floor area $^3 \le 150$ m 2 may have a single space heating zone 4 .
-Control of space heating Each space heating circuit should be provided with: independent time control and either: a room thermostat or programmable room thermostat located in a reference room 5 served by the heating circuit, together with individual radiator controls such as thermostatic radiator valves (TRVs), on all radiators outside the reference rooms 6; or individual networked radiator controls in each room on the circuit.
+Table 3: Recommended minimum standards for control of gas-fired wet central heating systems1Control typeNew systems Zoning Dwellings with a total floor area > 150 m 2 should have at least two space heating zones, each with an independently controlled heating circuit 2 .
+Dwellings with a total floor area 3 \leq 150 m 2 may have a single space heating zone 4 .
+Control of space heating Each space heating circuit should be provided with: independent time control and either: a room thermostat or programmable room thermostat located in a reference room 5 served by the heating circuit, together with individual

+Table 3: Recommended minimum standards for control of gas-fired wet central heating systems 1

+Control type Newsystems

+radiator controls such as thermostatic radiator valves (TRVs), on all radiators outside the reference rooms6; or individual networked radiator controls in each room on the circuit.

-Table 3: Recommended minimum standards for control of gas-fired wet central heating systems 1 Control type New systems Control of hot water Domestic hot water circuits supplied from a hot water store (i.e. not produced instantaneously as by a combination boiler) should be provided with: • independent time control, and • electronic temperature control
+Control of hot water Domestic hot water circuits supplied from a hot water store (i.e. not produced instantaneously as by a combination boiler) should be provided with:

+independent time control, and

+electronic temperature control